 At NXTerra, we see the genius of sustainability studies and the term sustainable development, and we credit the work that practitioners do for their great ingenuity and positive interventions in the unfolding climate crisis.

-But climate science is now telling us with increasing urgency that development moving dangerously slowly toward sustainability, despite decades of sustainability discourse efforts at every scale—so it follows that sustainability, as a concept institutionalized in university discourse as well as in corporate practices and governmental policies, must now be subjected to additional constructive criticism.
+But climate science is now telling us with increasing urgency that progress toward sustainable development is moving dangerously slow, despite decades of sustainability discourse efforts at every scale—so it follows that sustainability, as a concept institutionalized in university discourse as well as in corporate practices and governmental policies, must now be subjected to additional constructive criticism.

 We urgently need fresh approaches that more directly confront the climate crisis at every scale, with more diverse actors (what conventional sustainability studies calls “stakeholders”) in all fields of human endeavor.